 - Au jus gravy packet (or homemade au jus mix)

-- butter - use a half stick or a whole stick, it's up to you.
-Unsalted butter is recommended since the Ranch packet and au jus adds salt to the recipe.
+- butter - use a half stick or a whole stick, it's up to you (we use a half).
+Unsalted butter is recommended since the Ranch packet and au jus also adds sodium to the recipe.

 - Potatoes and carrots- we used baby carrots and quartered Yukon gold, you could also use cubed potatoes and other potato varieties such as Red potatoes.
 Yukon or Red potatoes hold their shape better than Russet potatoes, which tend to fall apart.